mcwitt/timemachine-flake/README.md

     nix flake init -t github:mcwitt/timemachine-flake#notebook
     ```

-    Optionally edit `flake.nix` to configure the environment, then run
+    Optionally edit `flake.nix` to configure, then enter the
+    environment with

     ```console
-    nix run
+    nix develop
     ```

-    to launch the notebook server.

 1. To create a reproducible script using timemachine